By Andrew Plaster

 The manor of Churchill passed through a series of owners - the families of TRETHEKE, ST. LOE, and JENYNS.
 A Richard JENNINGS, whose son-in law John CHURCHILL was afterwards the first Duke of Marlborough, sold the manor in 1652 to his relation, another John CHURCHILL, who was knighted in 1670, created Master of the Rolls and elected Member of Parliament for Bristol in 1685.
 He died in that year, leaving four daughters, and after prolonged litigation, the estate was sold out of the family.
 The present Churchill Court is situated next to the church, and is a fine 16th century building, and has had alterations and additions since then.
 It is probably the oldest dwelling site in the village.

-The 15th century parish church of St. John the Baptist has been made new outside, but has kept much that is old inside, including two fonts (the oldest Norman), a row of stone faces, a splendid oak roof, and fine solid benches with high carved finials.
+The 15th century parish church dedicated to St. John the Baptist has been made new outside, but has kept much that is old inside, including two fonts (the oldest Norman), a row of stone faces, a splendid oak roof, and fine solid benches with high carved finials.
 There is the rather gruesome monument of Sir John LATCH, a life-sized figure in military wear of the Stuart period in scarlet coat, brown jackboots, and gold hilted sword.
 He is seen half-reclining beside the figure of his wife, who is wrapped in a winding sheet tied at the top and the bottom.
 Sir John is pulling back the sheet to disclose the nose and a small portion of the face of his lady.
 Seven boys and four girls in red caps kneel on red cushions round them, and one baby in swaddling clothes, some holding skulls to show that they died before that tragic day.
 The 14th century south aisle contains a fine Brass of Ralph JENYNS and his wife Jhane.

 The earliest surviving entry of the parish register was made in 1653, and bishop’s transcripts in 1605 but there are gaps in some years.
 “It is interesting to find that some of the names that are well known in the parish now, such as BADMAN, EDGELL, TRIP, CLARK and SIMMONS, occur in these records from their very commencement” (Knight, 1915).
 The births of Sir John CHURCHILL’s four daughters are entered in their father’s handwriting on a separate leaf.
 The Churchwardens’ Accounts go back to 1636, and although the bulk of the entries contain much, of family history interests, one finds among them, here and there, passages which throw light on the manners and custom of the time, and on some of the alterations, additions and repairs to the church.
-All parish records are kept at Somerset Record Office.
+All parish records are herld at Somerset Heritage Centre in Taunton.

 The road from Churchill crossroads towards Bath is full of interest.
 There is a splendid stretch of wooded hillside, and not far past the row of chestnuts on the offside is a house – Over (or Upper) Langford Court, in the hamlet of Upper Langford.
 Its intriguing porch dates from 1611, and was once removed, but later returned.
 Several generations of the Latch family lived there.
 The ST. LOE and JENNINGS families were also associated with it.